apache/druid/docs/content/operations/rolling-updates.md

 To prepare a Middle Manager for update, send a POST request to `<MiddleManager_IP:PORT>/druid/worker/v1/disable`.
 The Overlord will now no longer send tasks to this Middle Manager.
 Tasks that have already started will run to completion.
+Current state can be checked using `<MiddleManager_IP:PORT>/druid/worker/v1/enabled` .

 To view all existing tasks, send a GET request to `<MiddleManager_IP:PORT>/druid/worker/v1/tasks`.
 When this list is empty, you can safely update the Middle Manager.
 After the Middle Manager starts